A. G. Sulzberger

-Arthur Gregg Sulzberger (born August 5, 1980) is an American journalist serving as the chairman of the New York Times Company and publisher of its flagship newspaper, The New York Times.
+Arthur Gregg Sulzberger (born August 5, 1980) is an American journalist, chairman of the New York Times Company, and publisher of its flagship newspaper, The New York Times.

 Early life and education

 Sulzberger was born in Washington, D.C., on August 5, 1980, to Gail Gregg and Arthur Ochs Sulzberger Jr. His paternal grandfather, Arthur Ochs Sulzberger, was Jewish, and the rest of his family is of Christian background, including Episcopalian and Congregationalist.
 He also has English and Scottish ancestry.

 Sulzberger is a fourth-generation descendant of Adolph Ochs, who bought the New York Times in 1896.
 The Times has been managed and published by Adolph Ochs's family since that date.

 Sulzberger attended Ethical Culture Fieldston School and Brown University, graduating in 2003 with a major in political science.
 At Brown, Sulzberger worked briefly for The Brown Daily Herald as a contributing writer.

 Career

 Providence Journal

-After being encouraged by Brown journalism professor Tracy Breton to apply, he interned at The Providence Journal from 2004 to 2006, working from the paper's office in Wakefield.
-While there, he revealed that membership of the Narragansett Lions Club was not open to women.
+After being encouraged by Brown journalism professor Tracy Breton to apply, he interned at The Providence Journal from 2004 to 2006, working from the paper's office in Wakefield, Rhode Island.
+While there, he revealed that membership of the Narragansett, Rhode Island Lions Club was not open to women.
 Despite threats from the club to withdraw their advertising if the story ran, the Journal published Sulzberger's story.
 The club began admitting women a few months later.